UlyssesWu/FreeMote/README.md

 ---
 by **Ulysses** (wdwxy12345@gmail.com) from Project AZUSA

 FreeMote is licensed under **LGPL v3**.
-It's required to attach the `LICENSE` text with your release if you're using FreeMote libs.
+It's required to attach the `FreeMote.LICENSE` text with your release if you're using FreeMote libs.

 Additional clauses: If the input is not made by yourself, you are NOT allowed to use the output for any commercial purposes.